4D-Technologies/responsive_data_grid/responsive_data_grid/README.md

 **TODO**

 1. Integration Testing
-2. Complete the filters for various types that are not yet implemented.
-3. More documentation, examples, and getting started with screen shots
+2. More documentation, examples, and getting started with screen shots
-4. Column Freezing
+3. Column Freezing
+4. Grouping with Sumaries and Group Footers
+5. Footer with Overall Summaries